Child car seat laws UK and abroad

 i-Size is part of the European child car seat regulation R129, which came into force in the UK at the beginning of April 2015.

 i-Size car seats will fit all i-Size-certified cars and almost all cars with Isofix.
-Check with the manufacturer of your car.
+Check with the car manufacturer to see which position you can use an i-Size car seat in your vehicle.

 See our guide to i-Size car seats for more information on this type of child car seat.